tuobangli/Talk/README.md

-waiting reply after you received the letter.
+waiting reply current is enough.